-4. The Senators and Representatives before mentioned, and the members of the several State Legislatures, and all executive and judicial officers, both of the Confederate States and of the several States, shall be bound by eath or affirmation to support this constitution, but no religous test shall ever be required as a qualification to any office or public trust under the Confederate States.
+4. The Senators and Representatives before mentioned, and the members of the several State Legislatures, and all executive and judicial officers, both of the Confederate States and of the several States, shall be bound by oath or affirmation to support this constitution, but no religous test shall ever be required as a qualification to any office or public trust under the Confederate States.
 5. The enumeration, in the constitution, of certain rights, shall not be construed to deny or disparage others retained by the people of the several States.
 6. The powers not delegated to the Confederate States by he constitution, nor prohibited by it to the States are reserved to the States, respectively, or to the people thereof.

-1. The ratification of the Conventions of five State shall be sufficient for the establishment of this constitution between the States so ratifying the same, 2.
-When five States shall have ratified this constitution, in the manner before specified, the Congress under provisional constitution shall prescribe the time for holding the election of President and Vice President; and for the meeting of the Electoral College; and for counting the votes and inaugurating the President.
-They shall also prescribe the time for holding the first election of members of Congress under this constitution, and the time for assembling the same.
-Until the assembling of such Congress, the Congress under the provisional constitution shall continue to exercise the legislative powers granted them, not extending beyond the time limited by the constitution of the provisional government.
+ARTICLE VII.
+1. The ratification of the Conventions of five State tution between the States so ratifying the same.
+2. When five States shall have ratified this constitution, in the manner before specified, the Congress ander provisional constitution shall prescribe the time for holding the election of President and Vice President; and for the meeting of the Electoral College; and for counting the votes and inaugurating the President.
+They shall also prescribe the time for holding the first election of members of Congress under this constitution, and the time for assembling the same exercise the legislative powers granted them, not extending beyond the time limited by the constitution shall be sufficient for the establishment of this constiof the provisional government.
 Adopted unanimously, March 11, 1861.

 JOHN ARMSTRONG.
 J. Q. DE CARTERET.
-TORTH-CAROLINA BOOK BINDERY.
-(OVER THE N. C. BOOK STORE.
+NORTH-CAROLINA BOOK BINDERY, (OVER THE N. C. BOOK STORE.
 DeCarteret & Armstrong,

-BOOK BINDERS AND BLANK BOOK MANUFAC TURERS.RALEIGH, N. C. Jan.
+BOOK BINDERS AND BLANK BOOK MANUFAC-TURERS, RALEIGH, N. C. 16-1y Jan.
 23, 1861.

 ED.
-GRAHAM HAYWOOD, COUNSELLOR AND ATTORNEY AT LAW Will attend the County and Superior Courts of Wake, Johnston and Chatham; the Superior Courts of New Hanover and Sampson, and the Terms of the Federal Courts and Supreme Court of North-Carolina, at Raleigh.
+GRAHAM HAYWOOD, COUNSELLOR AND ATTORNEY AT LAW, Will attend the County and Superior Courts of Wake, Johnston and Chatham; the Superior Courts of New Hanover and Sampson, and the Terms of the Federal Courts and Supreme Court of North-Carolina, at Raleigh.
 Office, the one formerly occupied by the late Hon.
-William H. Haywood, jr. R. MOORE.
+William H. Haywood, jr.

+Jan.
+26, 1861.
 ATTORNEY AT LAW.
-SALISBURY, N. C., Will practice in the Courts of Rowan and adjoining counties.
+SALISBURY, N. C.,

+Will practice in the Courts of Rowan and adjoining counties.
 Collections promptly made.
+Jan.
+6 1861.
 NOTICE.

-AVING lost or mislaid my certificate, No. 353, for four shares of stock in the Raleigh and Gaston Railroad Company, I shall make application to the Board of said Company for a re-issue of same.
+LI AVING lost or mislaid my certificate, No. 353, I for four shares of stock in the Raleigh and Gaston Railroad Company, I shall make application to the Board Railroad Company, I shah same of same.

-JOHN WATShN, dec.
-4, 1861.
+JOHN WATShN,

 NOTICE.
 Methodist Prot.
-Female College.
-JAMESTOWN, GUILFORD Co., N. C.
+Female College, JAMESTOWN, GUILFORD Co., N. C. THE FIFTH SESSION WILL OPEN JULY 4, 1861, under the charge of G. W. HEGE, A. M.

-THE FIFTH SESSION WILL OPEN JULY 4,1861 under the charge of G. W. Hege, A. M. This Institution has the advantage of a healthy location, large and comfortable buildings, and extensive philosophical and chemical apparatus, &c.
+This Institution has the advantage of a healthy location,

+large and comfortable buildings, and extensive philosophical and chemical apparatus, &c.
 The President and family, with the other members of the Faculty, live in the College and eat at the same tables with the Students.
-Tuition \$15 per session, Music on the Piano or Guitar \$20; Grecian Painting \$7.50; Embroidery \$7.50.

-Wax Flowers, Feather Flowers, Wax Fruit, each \$5; V. cal Music \$1; contingent expenses \$1; Boarding \$7 50 per month, including washing and fires, half in advance.
-For further information address G: W. HEGE, President.
+Tuition \$15 per session; Musicon the Piano er Guitar \$20; Grecian Painting \$7 50; Embroidery \$7 50.
+Latin, French, Oriental Painting, Drawing, Hair Flowers, Wax Flowers, Feather Flowers, Wax Fruit, each \$5; V. cal Music \$1; contingent expenses \$1; Boarding \$7 50 per month, including washing and fires, half in advance.
+For further intermation address G. W. HEGE, President.